cloudquery/cloudquery/README.md

 ## Contribution

-Feel free to open Pull-Request for small fixes and changes.
-For bigger changes and new providers please open an issue first to prevent double work and discuss relevant stuff.
+Feel free to open a pull request for small fixes and changes.
+For bigger changes and new providers, please open an issue first to prevent double work and have relevant discussions.